LonerHermitNEET/Matthew/Matthew.md

 The [System] grinned devilishly, as magical particles swirled around Matthew, removing that cognitive dissonance within him and making him truly perfect.

-He gained a new title from the Overlord who handed him the title [Overlord's Blessing] before.
+He gained a new title from the Overlord who handed him the title [Overlord's Gifted] before.

 **[Hollowed Heart] increases all divine attributes by 25% when in any state marked by grandiose delusions.**